dialex/start-testing/docs/tools/note-taking.md

 - **To do**

   - *e.g. Ask Ann: What's the progress on mockups?
-Is there a draft that devs can use in the meantime?*
+Is there a draft devs can use in the meantime?*

 - **To clarify**
 - *e.g. When are regression tests executed?
 Ask Gary or `#regressions` Slack channel*

 Note taking is also useful to reduce rambling during meetings.
 Share your screen while you're taking notes and use the structure above to guide the conversation.
 This helps everyone visualise the topics of discussion and at the end of the meeting you'll have a summary for free.